isabella232/experience-manager-headless-adaptive-forms.en/help/setup-development-environment-for-sandbox.md

 On successful completion of the command, a project folder with name specified in the `appID` is created.
 For example, if you use `appID` with value `myheadlessform`, a folder named `myheadlessform` is created.
 It contains the Archetype based project.

-## 4. Push the AEM Archetype-based project to your Cloud Service environment
+### 4. Push the AEM Archetype-based project to your Cloud Service environment

  1. Replace the content of the git repository with content on of Archtype-based project.

     >[!VIDEO](https://video.tv.adobe.com/v/3409809/)

  1. Open command prompt, navigate to your Git Repository folder, and run the below commands in the listed order to upload the replaced content to your Cloud Service environment.
-You can also use a visual editor instead of using the below coammnds tp push content to Cloud Service repository.
+You can also use a visual editor instead of using the below commands to push content to Cloud Service repository.

     ```